-Teams Lean on Sales QA Software for Performance and Compliance: 2023 Trends
+Managers Reach for Sales QA Software for Coaching and Compliance: 2024 Trends

 In the lead gen and sales industry, efficiency is the name of the game.
 To keep pace in a competitive (and heavily regulated) environment, outbound contact centers need to make every call, text, and email count.
 And they need to make the most of the time spent in outreach.